vocoded/learning-go/README.md

 Exercise 7: Write an application that downloads a URL entered from the command line and times how long it takes.

 Exercise 8: Create a package (or equivalent) with a utility that reads input from the command line.
-Call this method from the main program and print the reverse of it.
+Call this method from the main program and print the reverse of the string read from the command line.

-Exercise 9: Use the new utility method to get a command line string, then write a file containing all the unique substrings of length 3
+Exercise 9: Use the new utility method to get a command line string, then write a file containing all the unique substrings of length 3.

-Exercise 10: Write an application that iterates random numbers to find a multiple of 99 less than 1000, on a background thread
+Exercise 10: Write an application that iterates random numbers to find a multiple of 99 less than 1000, on a background thread, and print the result.